tjnel/yara_repo/README.md

 # yara_repo
-Repository of Yara Rules created by TjadaNel
+Repository of Yara Rules created by TjNel